This Is Our Firstborn Daughter Alara’s Story

 Later, we learned that a placental weight of 283 grams was far too small to keep up with her growth.

-Your placenta weighed 283 grams—not even a pound.
-Far too small for your size and gestational age.
+Her placenta weighed 283 grams—not even a pound.
+Far too small for her size and gestational age.

 There was no infection.